manalsolanki/composite_project_1/README.md

 - The website has 2 similar type of naviagtion bar which is almost same and no need to have it.
     - So here i have wrap the data into 2 dropdown which makes our site look clean.
 - Also the footer is not clearly visible.
+### The changes I have added:
+- The icon of travelocity beside the title.